-In addition to the UNLOCKING KIT it contains a powerful yet easy to use general purpose copier for the programs not listed as a key.
+In addition to the UNLOCKING KIT it contains a powerful yet easy to use general purpose copier for the programs not listed as a key

 - .
 FAST FILE COPIER up to 5 times faster!

 - FAST full protected disk GCR nibble copier works in only 75 seconds

 FAST full unprotected disk copier

-FAST 10 second disk formatter.
+FAST 10 second disk formatter

-Wirth Two 1541's
+- Wirth Two 1541's

-- FAST file copier up to 6 times faster!
-FAST full protected disk GCR nibble copier works in only 37 seconds!
-FAST full unprotected disk copier. - 50 KEYS for popular programs will be provided on the first KEYMASTER disk.
-Frequent. required for updates!)
+FAST file copier - up to 6 times faster!

+FAST full protected - disk GCR nibble copier works in only 37 seconds!

+FAST full unprotected - disk copier

+• 50 KEYS for popular programs will be provided on the first KEYMASTER disk.
+Frequent of 25 to 50 additional KEYS will be available periodically.
+(No original disk return required for updates!)

-ALL OF THIS AT THE RIGHT PRICE!
-ONLY -
+ALL OF THIS AT THE RIGHT PRICEI ONLY -

-\$10.00 for update disks
+\$10.00 for update disks GRAPHIC LABEL MAKER

 Give your labels the professional touch.
-With Hi Rez Gra one our 60 premade labels with easy to use on screen editor can print out as many labels as you want.
+With Hi Rez Gra wh design or use one our 60 premade labels with easy to use on screen editor.
+You can insert up to three lines left hand side of the label.
+Then you of text then choose the picture you want to put on the can print out as many labels as you want.
 This has got to be the neatest label program out